jawah/urllib3.future/README.md

 Support for bugs or improvements is served in this repository.
 We regularly sync this fork with the main branch of urllib3/urllib3 against bugfixes and security patches if applicable.

 This package is a real drop-in replacement, 100% compatible with its predecessor.
+Found anything not compatible?
+We'll fix it.

 - **Why replacing urllib3 when it is maintained?**